wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 \newpage

-## Make sure you know the key terms:
+### Make sure you know the key terms:

 1. **Most recent common ancester**

 2. **Clade** (a group of organisms that contains all descendents from a common evolutionary ancestor; **taxon** (plural: taxa) is a synonym of clade)

-3. **Speciation rate**
+3. **Speciation rate** (units of number of species per million years)

-4. **Extinction rate**
+4. **Extinction rate** (units of number of species per million years)

+5. **Net diversification rate** (units of number of species gained or lost per million years)

-5. **Sister group**--Sister groups or "sister taxa" are just what they sound like--two groups the diverged from each other, with each being the other's closest relative.
+6. **Sister group**--Sister groups or "sister taxa" are just what they sound like--two groups the diverged from each other, with each being the other's closest relative.
 Gymnosperms are angiosperms closest relative and vice versa.
 The ferns are sister to the seed plants.
 Fagales (the oak order) and Cucurbitales (the cucumber order) are sister groups.
 However, this gets more complicated as some taxa do not have accepted names.
 Rosales is sister to Cucurbitales + Fagales, which is a group that does not have its own name.

-6. **Monophyletic** a group of organisms that contains all descendents from a common evolutionary ancestor; primates is one example of a monophyletic group that contains *you*.
+7. **Monophyletic** a group of organisms that contains all descendents from a common evolutionary ancestor; primates is one example of a monophyletic group that contains *you*.
 If a plant family is found not to be monophyletic, taxonomists break it up to try to create monophyletic plant families.
 This is usually why taxonomy changes through time.

-7. **Paraphyletic** (see figure)
+8. **Paraphyletic** (see figure)

-8. **Family** in plants these all end in *-aceae*; every family is in an order; in plants families *usually* have diagnostic features
+9. **Family** in plants these all end in *-aceae*; every family is in an order; in plants families *usually* have diagnostic features

-9. **Order** in plants these end in *-ales*; unlike families orders are so diverse that there are usually not diagnostic features
+10. **Order** in plants these end in *-ales*; unlike families orders are so diverse that there are usually not diagnostic features

 ![A way to talk about phylogenies](monophyly.jpg)